Overcoming data challenges through enriched validation and targeted sampling to measure whole-person health in electronic health records: Methods

 \subsubsection{Identifying Sources of Auxiliary Information}

-Before the chart reviews, our clinical collaborators developed the ``audit roadmap'' (Table~\ref{tab:ali_components_roadmap}).
-While it is unlikely that we would identify the original missing measurements, we harnessed the clinical expertise of our team to identify sources of auxiliary information about the missing discretized components.
+Before the chart reviews, we developed the ``audit roadmap'' (Table~\ref{tab:ali_components_roadmap}), harnessing clinical expertise to identify auxiliary information about missing ALI components.
 The roadmap suggested where auditors could look in Epic to locate supplemental information about missing values.
 It employs ``anchors'' to try to recover missing components using clinically-driven placeholders \cite{Halpern2014}.

-For example, if a patient were missing a HbA1c result, the auditors would search their chart for a diagnosis of diabetes or impaired glycemic control.
-If either were present, the patient's diagnosis would suggest their missing HbA1c value would have exceeded the clinically meaningful threshold of $6.5\%$.
-Thus, their validated ALI $X$ would include one point for HbA1C.
-If both were absent, the patient's validated ALI would continue to exclude this still-missing component.
+For example, if a patient was missing HbA1c, auditors would search their chart for a diabetes or impaired glycemic control diagnosis.
+If either was present, the patient's diagnosis would suggest that their missing HbA1c value would have exceeded the $6.5\%$ threshold.
+Thus, their validated $X$ would include one point for HbA1c.
+If neither diagnosis was present, $X$ would exclude this still-missing component.

-Many components, like C-reactive protein and HbA1c, had multiple sources of auxiliary information, while others, like triglycerides and total cholesterol, had just one.
-Only serum albumin, a blood test to measure liver and kidney function, did not have a supplemental diagnosis.
+Many components, like HbA1c, had multiple sources of auxiliary information, while others, like triglycerides, had just one.
+Only serum albumin, a blood test for liver and kidney function, did not have any.